 The tumor margin status of HCCs is controversial.
 Kim et al[44] concluded from univariate analysis but not multivariate analysis that non-smooth tumor margin is a risk factor for microvascular invasion.
-However, the odds ratio for smooth vs non-smooth tumor margin was not significantly different between the pT1 and pT2 groups in our study.
+However, the odds ratio for smooth versus non-smooth tumor margin was not significantly different between the pT1 and pT2 groups in our study.
 Our findings are consistent with the results of Chandarana et al[45] who identified tumor multifocality on MRI and not tumor margin as the predictor of microvascular invasion.

-A capsule or pseudocapsule is indicated by the presence of a “hypointense rim in the hepatobiliary phase.”
-However, one study concluded that the “capsule appearance” as indicated by a hepatobiliary-phase hypointense rim could improve capsule detection[28].
+A capsule or pseudocapsule is indicated by the presence of a “hypointense rim in the HB phase.”
+However, one study concluded that the “capsule appearance” as indicated by HB phase hypointense rim could improve capsule detection[28].
 This may explain why no significant difference in “capsule appearance” was found between the pT1 and pT2 groups in our study.
-And in previous studies on HCCs, a better prognosis was indicated by the presence rather than the absence of a capsule[46,47].
+In previous studies on HCCs, a better prognosis was indicated by the presence rather than the absence of a capsule[46,47].
 Witjes et al[48] reported a greater frequency of microvascular invasion in those with enhanced capsular appearance on enhanced MR images than in those without it.
-This might also indicate a histological difference between the “capsule appearance” on dynamic contrast-enhanced MRI study and the presence of hypointense rim in the hepatobiliary phase of EOB MRI.
+This might also indicate a histological difference between the “capsule appearance” on dynamic contrast-enhanced MRI study and the presence of hypointense rim in the HB phase of EOB-MRI.